This article will walk you through installing a scanner, creating and depositing checks, and allocating the donations in Subsplash Giving.

 Allocating Donations

 Once the batch is closed and completed in the check scanning portal, you may begin to allocate the donations.
-Return to the Subsplash Giving dashboard by navigating to Giving, Batches, and selecting Active.
+Return to the Subsplash Giving dashboard by navigating to Giving > Batches, and selecting the Active tab.
 It may take a few minutes to populate a recently closed batch.
 Feel free to refresh the page after waiting for a short time.

 During the allocation process, there are three types of donation states: